 - communication through movement with those around us.

-Here’s what else you need to know about contemporary figure skating.
+After watching the video, we hope that got you energized about the contemporary skating movement!
+Continue reading to learn what else you need to know about contemporary figure skating.

 1. Contemporary skating is about breaking tradition.